 The set of concrete graphs represented by this nested graph are those in which the dotted subcomponents are repeated some number of times but at most as many times as determined by the associated counter.
 For instance, the left dotted subgraph is repeated at most n times.
 A component may itself contain nested sub-components.
 An example of an unfolded concrete graph is given on the right hand side.
 Notice that the pc2 vertices occur at different frequencies per node vertex.
 Also note that counters always refer to the total number of copies of their component.
-This representation can be thought of as a more precise alternative to counter abstractions [3,7,21], in that we associate counters with nested graph components rather than merely program locations.
-We say that a nested graph \hat{G}1 is covered by nested graph \hat{G}2 if the set of concrete graphs obtainable from unfoldings of \hat{G}1 is contained within the set of concrete graphs obtainable from unfoldings of \hat{G}1 is counter abstraction can be effectively computed.
+This representation can be thought of as a more precise alternative to counter abstractions [2, 6, 20], in that we associate counters with nested graph components rather than merely program locations.
+We say that a nested graph $\hat{G}1$ is covered by nested graph $\hat{G}2$ if the set of concrete graphs obtainable from unfoldings of $\hat{G}1$ .
+Determining whether $\hat{G}2$ covers $\hat{G}1$ is decidable and, as we will see, helps ensure that the structural counter abstraction can be effectively computed.